sigmaister/copy_CollapsOS/apps/basic/README.md

 is iterated to see if it finds a file with the same name.
 If it does, it loads its contents at `USER_CODE` (from `user.h`) and calls that address, with HL pointing to the the remaining args in the command line.

+The user code called this way follows the *usr* convention for output, that is, it converts all registers at the end of the call and stores them in appropriate variables.
+If `A` is nonzero, an error is considered to have occurred.

+It doesn't do var-to-register transfers on input, however.
+Only HL is passed through (with the contents of the command line).